Being part of a Tenants and Residents Association (TRA) is a great way to get involved with improving your community.

 Discover more training and development opportunities with Lewisham Homes here.

 Lewisham Tenants Fund provides grant funding for TRAs to put towards equipment, admin tools, events, activities and making improvements to the neighbourhood.
-There are also a number of other ways TRAs can access funding, including Local Assemblies funding, Big Lottery funding, and other local and national funding opportunities.
+There are also a number of other ways TRAs can access funding, including the Lewisham Homes community investment fund, and other local and national funding opportunities.

 Joining or starting a TRA